Lepard: Learning partial point cloud matching in rigid and deformable scenes: Ablation study

 \textbf{--Influence of Warping Loss Weight.} Applying warping loss in general yields higher NFMR and IR 4DMatch and 4DLoMatch.
 In particular, in the low overlap situations, the performance grows steadily with the increasing of the motion loss weight (c.f.
 Tab.~\ref{tab:ablation_motion_loss_4D}).
 In 3DMatch and 3DLoMatch, warping loss significantly increases the Inlier Rate (IR).
 However, it leads to a decrease in Registration Recall (c.f.
 Tab.~\ref{tab:ablation_motion_loss_3D}).
 We assume that this is because the warping loss might suppress some border cases correspondences which could have benefited the RANSAC.
 In deformable cases, a high inlier rate is desired for successful non-rigid registration.
 However, in rigid cases, the inlier rate is less important since RANSAC is very robust to noise.
 Therefore, we set $\lambda_w=0.1$ for 4DMatch and $\lambda_w=0.0$ for 3DMatch.

-\textbf{--Influence of Confidence Threshold for Rigid Registration.} Increasing the confidence threshold of correspondence leads to a decrease in registration recall (c.f.
+\textbf{--Influence of Confidence Threshold.} In rigid cases, increasing the confidence threshold of correspondence leads to a decrease in registration recall (c.f.
 Tab.~\ref{tab:ablation_conf_thr_3D}).
 Same to the above ablation, we assume that this is because increasing the confidence threshold inevitably suppresses some borderline correspondences which could have benefited the RANSAC.
+In deformable cases, increasing the confidence threshold results in a higher IR but getting a lower NFMR (c.f.
+Tab.~\ref{tab:theta_ablation_4d}).
+We found $\theta_c$=0.1 a good trade-off between precision and recall.

+\textbf{--Adding more TMP blocks.} We tested 3 and 4 TMP layers.
+The corresponding number of the Repositioning layer is 2 and 3 because it is placed between every two consecutive TMP layers.
+As shown in Tab.~\ref{tab:ablation_tmp_layer}, in 3DMatch, additional layers do not improve the results; in 4DMatch, 3 TMP layers achieve the best results.
+Adding layers inevitably increase the training time.